-Print course description ECTS credits: 6.0 Instruction language: English Coordinator: A. Nübold Teaching methods: Skills, Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords: personality, intelligence, measurement, antecedents, consequences
+IPN2022

+Period 1

+4 Sep 2017

+27 Oct 2017

+Print course description

+ECTS credits:

+6.0

+Instruction language:

+English

+Coordinator:

+• A. Nübold

+Teaching methods:

+Lecture(s), PBL

+Assessment methods:

+Attendance, Written exam

+Keywords:

+Personality, intelligence, measurement, antecedents, consequences

-Faculty of Psychology and Neuroscience Personality Diagnostics
+Faculty of Psychology and Neuroscience

+Personality Diagnostics

-The goal of this practical is to explore the personality diagnostic methods used in the trait paradigm.
+In this practical students explore the personality diagnostic methods used in the trait paradigm.
 The trait paradigm is one of the most popular paradigms within personality research and personality diagnostics in practice.
 The goal of the practical is for students to write a personality report about a person they know well.
 This person has to fill in a personality questionnaire.
-At the same time, students are to fill in an observer's personality questionnaire about this person.
-Students learn how this information is processed and how t-values can be calculated.
+At the same time, students have to fill in an observer's personality questionnaire about this person.
+Students learn how this information is processed and how t-values and z-values can be calculated.
 Based on this information, students will write a report in which they describe the results in accordance with personality research, but also in a way that is understandable for academic non-psychologists, such as doctors, jurists, social workers or teachers.